argonautproject/us-core-patient-data-feed/README.md

 ## 1. Overview

-This guidance describes the "Patient Data Feed" capability, an optional feature for servers implementing US Core.
+This guidance describes the "Patient Data Feed", an optional feature for servers implementing US Core.
 It defines a canonical topic URL and a set of resources with named filters that servers MAY support to enable subscriptions for US Core patient-focused data.

 ## 2. Canonical URL